stulzq/azure-openai-proxy/README.md

 API Key: This value can be found in the **Keys & Endpoint** section when examining your resource from the Azure portal.
 You can use either `KEY1` or `KEY2`.

-> Use api key when call http api like Offical OpenAI.

 ### Use Docker